 Monk Seals - There are only about 1200 Hawaiian Monk Seals left in the wild with less than 30 living around the waters and beaches of Kauai.
 They are a protected species, so if you see one sunning itself on the beach stay at least 100 feet away.

 holiday in Honolulu, Oahu.
-The price depends on the category of hotel, the room type you select as well as the time of year you travel.
-Use the following price grid as a guide to estimate the price for 5 nights based on 2 people sharing - we have priced hotels on the high side to allow for fluctuation in exchange rates so you can be fairly sure the final budget will be around the total calculated if not less - nobody likes nasty surprises!
+The price depends on the category of hotel or apartment,, the room type you select as well as the time of year you travel.
+Use the price grid on the page as a guide to estimate the price for 5 nights based on 2 people sharing - we have priced hotels on the high side to allow for fluctuation in exchange rates so you can be fairly sure the final budget will be around the total calculated if not less - nobody likes nasty surprises!
 We recommend you book a hire car for the duration of your stay to give you the best opportunity to explore Kauai.to your

 And remember, theapplies - if we find better value on your travel dates we will pass the savings on to you!